 Movement: University departments moving government property from one location to another on campus or to another facility must:

-- Submit the proper documentation including a Property Activity Request - Form 1024 shipping documents.
+- Submit the proper documentation including a Property Activity Request - Form 1024 shipping documents to EIO.

-- Get authorization for the move from appropriate departmental officials, including directors, deans and chairs.
+- Obtain authorization for the move from appropriate departmental officials, including directors, deans and chairs.

 - Provide adequate physical protection for the equipment during the move.
 This includes packing, covering, skidding prevention, the use of property handling equipment, proper procedures and techniques and safety precautions.

-- Contact the Equipment Inventory Office for assistance since you may need prior approval from the granting agency.
+- Contact the Equipment Inventory Office for assistance in determining if prior approval from the granting agency is required.

 Storage: University departments must provide an adequate government property storage facility that: